mellokidnova/Website0/README.md

 # Website0
-Its a simple website using HTML , CSS
+Its a simple website using HTML , CSS and JavaScript